 Before a court ought to determine the relocation difficulty, it needed to decide who has been B’s dad and mom.

-This becomes no longer easy.
+This is no longer easy.
 While country and territory legal guidelines expressly state a sperm donor isn’t a prison discern, the federal Family Law Act does so best in which the kid is born to some.
-As Susan Parsons become held to had been at the time of concept, single girls are not explicitly addressed in s60H of the Act, which defines parentage wherein the synthetic idea is used.
+As Susan Parsons became held to have been at the time of concept, single girls are not explicitly addressed in s60H of the Act, which defines parentage wherein the synthetic idea is used.

 The High Court held that although this part of the Act did now not address the real state of affairs in this example, it needs to be read “expansively.”
 This allowed the courtroom to draw on other provisions inside the Act to decide criminal parentage in this case.